 - Small instruments and a tiny camera are inserted into tubes placed into the incisions, through which the surgeon can view the region.

 - The surgeon creates a collar using the fundus.
-However, with the laparoscopic procedure, the collaor wraps only around one half, or 180° of the esophagus.
+However, with the laparoscopic procedure, the collar wraps only around one half, or 180° of the esophagus.
 As a result, the procedure is also called a partial fundoplication.

 When performed by experienced surgeons, results are equal to those of standard open fundoplication, but with a faster recovery time and fewer side effects.

 Overall, laparoscopic fundoplication appears to be safe and effective in people of all ages, even babies.
-Five years after undergoing laparoscopic fundoplication for GERD, people report a near normal quality of life, and say they are satisfied with their treatment choice.
+Five years after undergoing laparoscopic fundoplication for GERD, people report a near-normal quality of life, and say they are satisfied with their treatment choice.
 In a 5 year trial, laparoscopic fundoplication provided better relief of symptoms compared to medical management.
 Laparoscopic surgery also has a low reoperation rate, about 1%.

-Laparoscopy is more difficult to perform in certain people, including those who are obese, who have a short esophagus, or who have a history of previous surgery in the upper abdominal area.
+Laparoscopy is more difficult to perform in certain people, including those who are obese, have a short esophagus, or have a history of previous surgery in the upper abdominal area.
 It may also be less successful in relieving atypical symptoms of GERD, including cough, abnormal chest pain, and choking.
 In about 8% of laparoscopies, it is necessary to convert to open surgery during the procedure because of unforeseen complications.